-A seminar is a type of corporate event that’s organised with a target audience in mind and aims to impart highly relevant information to them.
-A seminar can be held at a venue, a company headquarters or even online with the right business communication tools and technology in place.
-It’s usual for a single speaker, or a small number of speakers, to address the audience, so researching speakers and approaching potential sponsors should be high on your seminar planning checklist.
+A seminar is organised with a specific target audience in mind and aims to convey highly relevant information.
+This type of event can be held at a community space, your company headquarters, or even online via a platform like Zoom or Vimeo.
+It’s typical for a single speaker, or a small number of speakers, to address the audience, so researching speakers and approaching potential sponsors should be high on your seminar planning checklist.

-Conferences tend to be a much more complicated event with multiple speakers and sessions spread across a number of spaces within one or more venues.
-With the aim of encouraging conversations and offering people a platform where they can share their expertise, conferences usually begin with a keynote session before moving to interviews, roundtables and panel discussions.
-Preparing to welcome hundreds or even thousands of delegates can be daunting, but check-in and on-the-door sales are made simple with our Organiser App, so think about how technology can support your corporate event.
+Conferences tend to be much more complex events with multiple speakers and sessions across a number of spaces within one or more venues.
+With the aim of encouraging conversations and offering people a platform to share their expertise, conferences are one of the most fruitful types of business networking events, usually beginning with a keynote session before moving to interviews, roundtables, and panel discussions.
+Preparing to welcome your guests can seem like a huge task, but the Eventbrite Organiser app can help with contact-free check-in and sales.

 3. Trade shows